 As descendants of Adam, we all experience the same thing.
-Our hearts are bent from God.
-Each couple brings the curse into marriage that leads to many hurts and disappointments.
+Our hearts are bent away from God.
+Every person brings the curse into their marriage which leads to many hurts and disappointments.

 However, to have a complete understanding of how the fall impacts marriage, we need to think about the judgments God spoke against Adam and Eve.
 Most of these judgments we accept as part of living in a fallen world.

 - Physical death (Genesis 3:19)